It was the movie that inspired a generation of skiers and popularized the concept of “extreme” skiing.

 “I’m not a religious guy but I made a pact with God: ‘If you get these two guys off this face, I’ll quit.
 I’ll never put a friend in a dangerous situation again,’” says Stump, who is working on a couple of scripts for a new feature film set in a winter environment.

-"Blizzard" may be nearly 30 years old, but for a generation it remains the spark that lit their skiing fire.
+“Blizzard” may be 30 years old, but for a generation it remains the spark that lit their skiing fire.